Debt: The First 5,000 Years: Publication

+Reception

 The book won the inaugural Bread and Roses Award for radical literature, and the 2012 Bateson Award of the American Society for Cultural Anthropology.

-Critical reception

 Journalist Robert Kuttner in the New York Review of Books called the book "an encyclopedic survey ... an authoritative account of the background to the recent crisis ... an exhaustive, engaging, and occasionally exasperating book."

-Journalist and activist Raj Patel of The Globe and Mail said, "This is a big book of big ideas: Within its 500 pages, you’ll find a theory of capitalism, religion, the state, world history and money, with evidence reaching back more than 5,000 years, from the Inuit to the Aztecs, the Mughals to the Mongols.”
+Journalist and activist Raj Patel of The Globe and Mail said, "This is a big book of big ideas: Within its 500 pages, you'll find a theory of capitalism, religion, the state, world history and money, with evidence reaching back more than 5,000 years, from the Inuit to the Aztecs, the Mughals to the Mongols."
 Journalist Gillian Tett of the Financial Times compared the book to the works of Marcel Mauss, Karl Polanyi, and Keith Hart.

-Economist and historian Jeffrey Rogers Hummel, a scholar at the libertarian think-tank Cato Institute and a professor of economics at San Jose State University, found several "serious conceptual confusions" in the book.
-For example, Hummel pointed out that Graeber likely confused the Austrian school economist Carl Menger with his son, the mathematician Karl Menger, which led to erroneous statements and accusations against the former, such as that he supposedly added "various mathematical equations" to economics and that he came up with the term "transaction costs".
-Hummel also contended that the book's tone is overly polemical and that it is "riddled with errors and distortions".

-Economist George Selgin, a fellow at the Cato Institute and a professor emeritus of economics at the Terry College of Business at the University of Georgia, echoed similar criticisms, adding that Graeber hadn't read Menger at all, and that his reading of Adam Smith was ungenerous.
-According to Selgin, the foundation upon which Graeber's evaluation of modern economics and commercial society rests is severely flawed.

-Economist Julio Huato, associate professor of economics at St. Francis College, writing in Science & Society pointed out some of the book's contradictions, such as Graeber's claim in p.
+Economist Julio Huato, associate professor of economics at St. Francis College, writing in Science & Society cited some of the book's contradictions, such as Graeber's claim in p.
 21, that money and debt appeared simultaneously, and his claim in p.
 40, that money and debt did not appear simultaneously and that debt appeared first.
-He also stated that, contrary to Graeber's claims, the "myth of barter" – i.e the hypothesis that the accidental direct exchange of quasi-commodities predated money historically – is not an absurd fantasy.
-Hulio concluded by asserting that several other of Graeber's claims in the book, such as the claim that violent dispossession is the "secret scandal" of modern capitalism, are problematic.
+He also stated that, contrary to Graeber's claims, the "myth of barter"—i.e. the hypothesis that the accidental direct exchange of quasi-commodities predated money historically—is not an absurd fantasy.
+Huato concluded by asserting that several other of Graeber's claims in the book, such as the claim that violent dispossession is the "secret scandal" of modern capitalism, are problematic.